Simon Graves Jensen: Years in Denmark

 Graves started playing football at Holstebro Boldklub before joining the Randers FC youth academy at under-17 level.
 In January 2018, he signed his first professional contract, a three-year deal.
 He made his professional debut on 11 September 2018 in a Danish Cup match against Næsby Boldklub.
 He started in Centre-back|central defense that day as his team won in a penalty-shootout.
 On 4 November, he played his first match in the Danish Superliga, the top level of Danish football, against AGF.
 He came on as a substitute for Saba Lobzhanidze in a 2–0 win.

 On 26 June 2020, Graves extended his contract with Randers until 2024.

 Graves scored his first professional goal on 16 September 2021 in a 2–2 home draw against AZ Alkmaar in the UEFA Europa Conference League group stage.

 Palermo

-On 30 January 2023, Graves signed a four-and-a-half year deal with Italian Serie B club Palermo.
+On 30 January 2023, Graves signed a four-and-a-half-year deal with Italian Serie B club Palermo.

+PEC Zwolle

+On 21 August 2024, Graves moved to PEC Zwolle in the Netherlands on loan with an option to buy.

+After one positive season in the Netherlands, PEC Zwolle eventually signed Graves permanently from Palermo on 23 May 2025.